Rosierly/100-Days-of-Code-Python/Daily-Projects/DAY-07-Hangman/README.md

 -  Using `in` and `not in` to check membership in strings/lists
 -  Creating and using custom Python modules (`import from`)
 -  Displaying game state dynamically with ASCII art and feedback
--  Modular function design to break down complex logic into smaller parts
+-  Breaking down complex logic into smaller parts

 ---